 It’s easy to connect the pad to your laptop or computer, and you can play along to background music, loops, and other percussion sounds.
 The top of the pad has a small LED display that contains its core controls.

-The last pad on our list is the Yamaha DD-65 Digital Drum Kit.
-This is another compact drum kit that offers a unique layout ¾ as with the Pyle-Pro Portable, this pad resembles a mini drum kit.
+The last pad on our list is the Yamaha DD-65.
+It offers a unique layout ¾ as with the Pyle-Pro.
 It’s easy to place this pad on top of a small desk, table, or surface.

-The Yamaha DD-65 Portable Digital Drum Kit provides drummers with eight touch-sensitive pads.
+The Yamaha DD-65 provides drummers with eight touch-sensitive pads.
 Additionally, there are two kick pads that plug into the main hardware.
 There are plenty of custom percussion sounds and vocal samples stored in the pad’s internal memory.

 Users can input an MP3 player or another auxiliary device via the AUX input at the bottom of the pad.
 This is an excellent capability if you’re hoping to play along with your favorite songs or loops.